GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 ### Repository Outside collaborators - 🌯

-If you are using SAML, and are using that to enforce specific requirements on systems connecting to GitHub, you may want to enforce that outside collaborators not be allowed.
+If you are using SAML, and are using that to enforce specific requirements on systems connecting to GitHub, disallow external collaborators.
 Instead, invite consultants as regular users, but give them an account on your identity provider.

 ![Outside collaborators to uncheck!](../images/safer-github-setup/outside_collaborators.png)

-If you must collaborate with a lot of external consultants, and you do not apply specific security requirements to connecting to GitHub, then leaving this setting enabled makes sense.

 ### Branch Protection - 🍩